Ademolacode/Microsoft-SOC-Analyst-Portfolio/README.md

 | summarize RandomCount = count() by EventID_s
 ```

 EventID 4625 had 18,163 occurrences in a 24-hour window.
-That's simulated brute-force activity against a test VM — but those numbers are also realistic for a default-configured Windows machine exposed to the internet.
+That's simulated brute-force activity against a test VM, but those numbers are also realistic for a default-configured Windows machine exposed to the internet.
 The default local admin account name is the first thing automated scanners try.

 ---